 The initial lesions in keratosis follicularis are usually small, firm, greasy bumps (papules) that are often skin-colored, brown or yellow-brown in color.
 The lesions usually affect the areas of the body near sebaceous glands (sebaceous glands secrete oily grease) including the chest, back, forehead and scalp.
 Darier disease may also affect skin creases e.g. groin.

-The skin lesions associated with keratosis follicularis generally develop a brown, greasy crust and become thickened (hyperkeratosis), scaly and darkened.
-The lesions will slowly grow bigger eventually coming together (coalescing) to form large discolored, warty plaques that may cover significant portions of the body.
+The skin lesions associated with keratosis follicularis generally develop a brown, greasy crust and become thickened and warty (hyperkeratotic), scaly and darkened.
+The lesions will slowly grow bigger eventually coming together (coalescing) to form discolored, warty plaques that may cover extensive areas of the body particularly on the trunk.
 In extremely rare, severe cases, almost the entire body may be affected.
 The lesions may cause persistent itchiness (pruritus).
 Some patients have fragile skin that blisters or becomes raw (erosions) and painful.

 The skin may develop bacterial, viral or fungal infections (secondary infections) that worsen (exacerbate) the condition.
 Infected skin lesions may give off a distinct, unpleasant (malodorous) smell.
 The herpes simplex virus may be prone to infecting the lesions and causes pain.
 Heat, exercise and sunlight may also worsen keratosis follicularis or cause a new outbreak of lesions.